glaciology/OGRE/README.md

 OUTPUTs: With all modes, GNSS data is logged to a uSD card in raw .ubx (UBLOX) proprietary format.
 A debug file is also generated after each log session is closed, reporting the health of the system (temperature, battery health, logging errors, etc.).

 INPUTs: USERS specify settings in the [CONFIG.txt](OGRENet/CONFIG) file, which, if uploaded to the SD card, will be read into the software.
-Otherwise, software will default to hardcoded values **SPECIFY HERE**
+Otherwise, software will default to hardcoded values: LOG_MODE 1, UTC_START 12, UTC_END 14, LED 1, MEASURE_BATTERY 0, GPS/GLO/NAV 1, STATION 0000.

 The CONFIG.TXT file is formatted as follows: